 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Housing

 Some degrees associated with housing may require an advanced degree, while others may not even require a bachelor’s in the field.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for housing careers below.

 |High School Diploma - or the equivalent (for example, GED)||2.6%|